Safe Massage for People in Care (Therapists)

 You can get a really Wicking headstart by enrolling for the University of Tasmania Wicking Dementia Centre's Understanding Dementia MOOC.
 A MOOC is not a furry marsupial - it's a Massive Open Online Course - it's free, it's open to anybody regardless of training or experience, and it's online - but it's no pushover.
 This particular MOOC is recognised worldwide, and has made our "Highly Recommended Further Learning" list.

-Enrollments are now open for the next Understanding Dementia MOOC which starts on 18/Feb/2020.
-Having recently completed the course, I can honestly say that it has helped me to understand what my Mum, my family and her carers went through before she passed away.
+Enrollments are now open for the next Understanding Dementia MOOC.
+Having recently completed the course, I can honestly say that it has helped me to understand what my Mum, my family, her friends, and and her carers went through before she passed away.
 I wish I could have finished it before she was diagnosed.

 More information on the topics you will be discussing on this Course can be found on the following websites: